 Risks of Not Treating Dental Issues

 A variety of risks are associated with dental problems left untreated in pets.
 In addition to pain and trouble eating, your pet could experience a blood infection or damage to the organs if tartar is allowed to grow on your pet's teeth.
-You can reduce your pet's risk of organ damage and illness by having regular dental exams.
+You can reduce these risks by having regular dental exams.

 Dental Treatment Options